Bureau of Business and Economic Research

 Please follow the nearby links where you will find full descriptions of the BBER’s research capabilities, economic outlook program, and data services.
 You will also find more detailed information about the Economic Outlook Conference series, as well as a database of all BBER publications, and BBER personnel biographies and contact information.
 Please feel free to contact any BBER staff member concerning your research needs or inquiries.

-- Economic Impact of the Summit Bechtel Family National Scout Reserve on West Virginia
+- The Economic Impact of the Longview Power Plant on West Virginia

-- The Economic Impact of the 2018 Spartan Race on the West Virginia Economy
+- The Economic Impact of the Harrison Power Station on the Harrison County and West Virginia Economies

-- The Economic Impact of Apple Growing and Processing on the West Virginia Economy
+- The Economic Impact of the Fort Martin Power Station on the Monongalia County and West Virginia Economies